alauson5017/project-2/README.md

 - As a user, I can navigate back to the index view from any page

 ## Stretch
-- ability to add images
+- ability to add images *Completed
+- use EJS Partials *Completed
+- Leverage Bootstrap *Completed
 - collapsed groupings on index page...ie: year
 - playsets and vehicle models
 - A user should be able to filter by action figures they are trying to collect or action figures they have in index view